gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 ## Control complexity

-A software engineer must always strive for **simplicity**.
+A great software engineer must always strive for **simplicity**.
 Continuously managing and controlling complexity is the only way to keep ever-growing projects maintainable.
 It is a crucial aspect of our craft:

 > _Controlling complexity is the essence of computer programming._
 >